 - Balance issues

 Many of these overlap with iron-deficient anemia symptoms — vitamin B-12 and iron are both needed for healthy red blood cells.
-In babies, the most important sign of vitamin B12 deficiency is failure to thrive, meaning the infant does not reach typical milestones in their development.
+The most important sign of vitamin B12 deficiency in babies is failure to thrive, meaning the infant does not reach typical developmental milestones.

-Evidence has shown more vitamin B12 deficiency in people who have been taking the popular diabetes medication metformin for years.
-Vitamin B12 may be difficult to absorb for people with diabetes and could worsen nerve damage in patients who have neuropathy.
+Evidence has shown more vitamin B12 deficiency in people taking the popular diabetes medication metformin for years.
+Vitamin B12 may be difficult to absorb for people with diabetes and could worsen nerve damage in neuropathy patients.
 Metformin is a safe and effective drug that helps people with diabetes be more sensitive to insulin.
 If you take metformin for diabetes, continue to take your medication and speak with your healthcare provider about your vitamin B12 levels.

 Can you get too much B12?

 Vitamin B12 is considered to have very low toxicity, so no 'Tolerable Upper Intake Level' (TUL) has been established.
 This means that the maximum daily intake levels of the vitamin are considered safe for the average person.

 Your body will excrete any excess vitamin B12 through your urine, so it isn’t easy to take too much.
 Some people have taken mega doses of the vitamin, which can cause adverse health effects.